-The major student facilities, dorms and instructional buildings in use at UTTC are accessible to the physically challenged.
-When in which services or instruction are provided in buildings that are not physically accessible, reasonable arrangements will be made to assure that the needs of individual students are met.
+tudent facilities, dorms and instructional buildings at UTTC are accessible to those who are physically challenged.
+When services or instruction is provided in buildings that are not physically accessible, reasonable arrangements will be made to assure that the needs of individual students are met.
 Please contact a Wellness Counselor at 701-221-1764 or 701-221-1456.